tusq-at-usq/motion-analysis/src/motiontrack/README.md

 method.
 STL files describe the body as a set of triangular surfaces, using the local coordinate system (x: forward, y: left, z: upwards).

-Surface blobs are added using sets of (x,y,z) coordinates.
+Surface blobs are added using sets of $(x,y,z)$ coordinates.
 The surface on which the point intersects (or almost intersects) is paired to the blob, which determines the blobs visibility at a given body orientation.
 A warning is provided if a blob does not (almost) intersect a surface.